Active viscoelastic nematics with partial degree of order: Theory

-Unlike classical theoretical models of plasticity, the evolution equation \eqref{eq:evoluzione_Q} is written in terms of spatial fields.
+Unlike classical theoretical models of plasticity, the evolution equation \eqref{eq:evoluzione_Q} is written in terms of the spatial (Eulerian) tensor field $\bBe$.
 In so doing, we regard $\bBe$ as a state variable that characterize the stress state of the material (via Eq.\eqref{eq:TstressQ}) and eliminate from the theory the arbitrariness due to the choices of reference and natural configuration \cite{13Volokh,19Rubin,Rubin}.